USAC Astrophysics

 Research Group

-Our research aims to understand central black holes of galaxies - how they formed and co-evolved with their hosts - using the world's strongest telescopes: ELT, JWST, HST, ALMA, and VLT.
+The group investigates the central black holes of galaxies — how they form, how they grow, and how they co-evolve with their host systems — through dynamical mass measurements obtained with the world's leading observatories: the ELT, JWST, HST, ALMA, and the VLT.

 Understanding How Black Holes Shape Their Cosmic Hosts

-Using the world's most powerful telescopes, we push the frontier of dynamical black hole mass measurements - from the lowest-mass galaxies in the nearby universe to the most massive ellipticals at cosmic distances.
-Our work constrains the co-evolutionary link between black holes and galaxies across 13 billion years of cosmic history.
+Using the most capable telescopes now available, the group extends the frontier of dynamical black hole mass measurements — from the lowest-mass galaxies of the local volume to the most massive early-type galaxies at cosmological distances.
+These measurements constrain the co-evolutionary link between black holes and their host galaxies over nearly 13 billion years of cosmic history.

 International Collaboration